xingdi-eric-yuan/recurrent-net-version-1/README.md

-#recurrent-net-version-1.0
+#recurrent-net-version-1.1
 =====================

-Simplest uni-directional recurrent neural network (C++ / OpenCV).
+Simplest bi-directional recurrent neural network (C++ / OpenCV).

 To run this code, you should have
 * OpenCV.